 For pure-sequence formats, you may not specify a 'Modified Peptide Column Name', the peptides must use the standard IUPAC protein alphabet, and must all be the same length.
 The pure-sequence formats are:

 EGKSLGI KKQSGLA GALSRTH RMHSAGK ELKSEGL ...

-Protein database (in FASTA format) to use for filling in any missing flanking amino acids, and to use as background sequences, This is required if you have selected either the motif-x or MoDL algorithm.
+Protein database (in FASTA format) to use for filling in any missing flanking amino acids, and to use as background sequences.

 Minimum occurrences of modification required to output a motif.
 This threshold is applied after filtering and eliminating repeats (if applicable).